KAuser2094/computercraft/common/README.md

 ### Test

 Has a `module` and `runner` class. `Module`s can be used to create tests and the `Runner` class can callect these test modules and run them all, outputing the result.

+### Host

+Small module that can help with checking versioning.
+You can check if you are within a range of CC or Minecraft or whatever platoform's version to determine what features exist.
+Also includes common checks like the CC 1.99 multi-typed peripherals being added.

+### BackpotCC

+Holds code to emulate features in later version of CC back to older versions.
+For example `multiTypedPeripherals` overloads the peripheral API to work closer to how it does in CC 1.99+.
+There backports (usualluy) applied locally (for the running environment) or globally.
+And will only load if needed, unless a parameter is passed to force it to overload again.

+### CraftOSAPI

+Is an alternative API to the ones given by craftOS-PC (`mounter` and `periphemu`), with some other helper functions.

+### Peripheral

+A way to work with peripherals using classes from the `Class` module whilst working wherever a wrapped peripheral would.
+Also includes a `PeripheralManager` that can (If you provide it with preipheral events) hold all peripherals on a network and help manage them, making sure that you aren't using redundant class instances.

 ## Types